.lu: History

-For many years, the application for .lu domains were done only via postal mail or fax.
+For many years, applications for .lu domains could be made only via postal mail or fax.
 The fees for a .lu second level domain are €40 for the creation (or modification of a contact) and €40 yearly (including VAT).
 On 18 September 2006, the registry introduced a domain name registrar model.
 While the classic paper registration is possible, registering with a certified registrar is preferred by RESTENA.